ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/querying/new-lucene-parser.markdown

 In RavenDB 3.5, the new parser is used by default.
 In order to change this, and use the old parser, you need to set the `Raven/Indexing/UseLuceneASTParser` [configuration option](../../server/configuration/configuration-options) to false.
-If you encounter query parsing problems or incompatibilities please contact support and let us know.
 {NOTE/}
 ## Related articles